apache/pulsar-site/site2/website-next/versioned_docs/version-2.7.0/client-libraries-dotnet.md

 original_id: client-libraries-dotnet
 ---

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';

 You can use the Pulsar C# client (DotPulsar) to create Pulsar producers and consumers in C#.
 All the methods in the producer, consumer, and reader of a C# client are thread-safe.
 The official documentation for DotPulsar is available [here](https://github.com/apache/pulsar-dotpulsar/wiki).

 ## Installation

 You can install the Pulsar C# client library either through the dotnet CLI or through the Visual Studio.
 This section describes how to install the Pulsar C# client library through the dotnet CLI.
-For information about how to install the Pulsar C# client library through the Visual Studio , see [here](https://docs.microsoft.com/en-us/visualstudio/mac/nuget-walkthrough?view=vsmac-2019).
+For information about how to install the Pulsar C# client library through the Visual Studio, see [here](https://docs.microsoft.com/en-us/visualstudio/mac/nuget-walkthrough?view=vsmac-2019).

 ### Prerequisites